When your users load your Hotjar Tracking Code through their browser, Hotjar initiates requests to files that are needed to track usage.

 modules-xxxx.js (where xxxx is a hash value)

-This file contains the code required to track your visitors and will also trigger any feedback widgets you set up on your site, such as Survey invites and Polls.
+This file contains the code required to track your users and will also trigger any feedback widgets you set up on your site.
 This file accounts for about 99% of the script's file size and changes much less frequently.
 We cache this for much longer: 365 days or when changed.
-This reduces needless loading for your visitors
+This reduces needless loading for your users.

 XHR requests and WebSockets

-This POST request is what tracks a page visit from a visitor and includes visit information such as the path of the current URL, browser window dimensions, and the visitor’s Hotjar User ID.
+This POST request is what tracks a page visit from a user and includes visit information such as the path of the current URL, browser window dimensions, and the user’s Hotjar User ID.

-XHR: xxxxx (Where xxxxx is a Poll ID)
+XHR: xxxxx (Where xxxxx is a Survey ID)

-This request happens whenever a visitor submits a Poll widget response.
+This request happens whenever a user submits a Survey widget response.
 For every response/answer sent, a new POST request occurs.

-This POST request sends the original HTML the visitor loaded for every page visited during their session on the site.
+This POST request sends the original HTML the user loaded for every page visited during their session on the site.
 This is then used to replay back their session recording.

 HTML is not sent to Hotjar if there is already a copy